The major in Screenwriting Arts complements and builds on the longstanding, renowned creative writing tradition at Iowa.

 Students will acquire knowledge and skills in the following areas:

-Students may earn a minor in cinema by completing at least 12 s.h. in courses offered by the Department of Cinematic Arts that are not required for the screenwriting arts major.
-A maximum of 3 s.h. for both the cinematic arts minor and the screenwriting major may be double counted.
+Students may earn a minor in Cinema by completing at least 12 s.h. in courses offered by the Department of Cinematic Arts that are not required for the Screenwriting Arts major.
+A maximum of 3 s.h. for both the Cinematic Arts minor and the Screenwriting Arts major may be double counted.

-See Screenwriting Arts in the UI General Catalog to learn more about course requirements and graduating with honors.
+See Screenwriting Arts in the UI General Catalog to learn more about required course work and graduating with honors.